-Resolving conflict begins by understanding, clarifying, and confirming the purpose of the resolution being discussed.
+Resolve conflict within a meeting or workshop by understanding, clarifying, and confirming the purpose of the decision being discussed.
 Effective conflict resolution depends on shared purpose.
 Competing purposes will lead to competing solutions.

 When an appeal to common purpose fails, combine active listening with extensive challenges to guide the discussion.
-Lastly, appeal to the objectives being supported by the decisions, such as the project, program, business, unit, or enterprise objectives.
+Lastly, appeal to the objectives supported by the decision, such as the project, program, business, unit, or enterprise objectives.
 Let’s look at each of these three steps in more detail.

 I. Confirm Purpose

 One burden on you, the facilitator, demands building consensus around the purpose of the decision and what it supports.
 You cannot afford to have a moving target if you want to build consensus.
-Not only do you need to make the group’s integrated purpose clear, it needs to be articulated and displayed.
+Make the group’s integrated purpose clear and visible.
+Document and display the purpose for all to confirm.
 Use your Purpose Tool as a quick and effective means of building consensual purpose, in writing, with instantaneous visual feedback for all of your participants.

 II.
 Active Listening